top of page

 RUDY YORK: ATCO Supertwister to Major League star

-In the late 1920s, aviator Charles Lindbergh completed the first solo transatlantic flight from New York to Paris in 33 hours to become a national hero, but the decade was also an era when America was creating its first true sports heroes.
+In the late 1920s, aviator Charles Lindbergh completed the first solo transatlantic flight from New York to Paris in 33 hours to become a national hero.
+Still, the decade was also when America created its first true sports heroes.

-Sports like baseball, basketball, and boxing reached new heights of popularity in the 1920s and massive stadiums like Madison Square Garden and Yankee Stadium were built in cities to handle the increasing interest of fans who wanted to watch and celebrate the excitement of spectator sports.
+Sports like baseball, basketball, and boxing reached new heights of popularity in the 1920s.
+Massive stadiums like Madison Square Garden and Yankee Stadium were built in cities to handle the increasing interest of fans who wanted to watch and celebrate the excitement of spectator sports.

 Aerial view of the Atco mill village -- Bartow History Museum